Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Stratified randomized experiments

 \subsection{Stratified completely randomized experiments}

-It is worth mentioning that extending the idea in Section \ref{sec:berger} to stratified experiments can be quite challenging.
-The challenge arises from the unknown treatment effect heterogeneity across strata; this is closely related to the investigation of stratified sampling in, e.g., \citet{Sedransk}.
-Therefore, we will focus on utilizing ideas from Section \ref{sec:effect_treated}.

-Similar to \citet{CDLM21quantile}'s approach for the CRE discussed in Section \ref{sec:review_drawback}, the test statistic $\tilde{t}(\bs{Z}, \bs{Y} - \bs{Z} \circ \bs{\delta} )$ in \eqref{eq:p_SL}, as well as the resulting $p$-value $\tilde{p}^n_{k,c}$ used by \citet{SL22quantile}, depends essentially on the treatment effects on treated units.
-Thus, intuitively, we can also view the $p$-value in \eqref{eq:p_SL} as a $p$-value for testing the null hypothesis that the number of treated units with effects greater than $c$ is bounded by $n-k$; again, this is not a traditional null hypothesis since it can be random due to the randomization of treatment assignments.
+Below we improve the approach in \citet{SL22quantile} utilizing ideas from Section \ref{sec:effect_treated}.
+Similar to \citet{CDLM21quantile}'s approach for the CRE discussed in Section \ref{sec:review_drawback}, the $p$-value $\tilde{p}^n_{k,c}$ in \eqref{eq:p_SL} used by \citet{SL22quantile} is based on the worst-case consideration of the randomization test using the test statistic $\tilde{t}(\bs{Z}, \bs{Y}(0))$ and thus depends essentially on the treatment effects for treated units.
+Therefore, intuitively, we can also view the $p$-value in \eqref{eq:p_SL} as a $p$-value for testing the null hypothesis that the number of treated units with effects greater than $c$ is bounded by $n-k$; again, this is not a traditional null hypothesis since it can be random due to the randomization of treatment assignments.
 Define the null hypothesis $H_{k,c}^{n, \treat}$ and the corresponding set $\mathcal{H}_{k,c}^{n, \treat}\in \mathbb{R}^n$ the same as in Section \ref{sec:effect_treated}.
 The theorem below follows by the same logic as Theorem \ref{thm:treated}.
 For conciseness, we present its short version below and relegate the details to the supplementary material.

 \begin{theorem} Consider the SCRE and any stratified rank score statistic $\tilde{t}(\cdot, \cdot)$ in \eqref{eq:strat_rank_score}. \begin{enumerate}[label=(\roman*), topsep=0ex,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item[(i)] For any $0\le k \le n_\treat \equiv \sum_{s=1}^S n_{s\treat}$ and any $c\in \mathbb{R}$,